42-AI/42ai_autonomous_cars/get_data/README.md

 ### 7.2 Delete a dataset
 Use the function `delete_dataset.py` in `get_data/`.
-description="Interactively creates a dataset and add every label contained in the input file to this dataset.
-The input shall be a labels json file.
-Once you have created the dataset, you will be ask for validation before the upload to ES.

 ## 8. Create a new index in Elasticsearch: `create_index.py`